FrancesCoronel/personal-website-v3/site/content/adventures/2015-08-19-one-week-left-of-fullstack.md

 ![TimeTravel](https://i0.wp.com/33.media.tumblr.com/5cb4da2b5e80b058cfc8f2e222dabf9c/tumblr_n47fo0mYwR1qd8w33o1_500.gif)

-> Time travel wasn’t even that necessary this time, but hey. 😎
+> Time travel wasn't even that necessary this time, but hey. 😎

 - **Week 10**
   - As it turns out, there are only 2 people in my group for the capstone project (which has now been dubbed `Hiredot2` because a previous Hiredot existed...but died out[?]), _myself included_.
-    - Yes, it’s actually just Joanna and I.
+    - Yes, it's actually just Joanna and I.
-    - I’ve actually mentioned Joanna here on my blog before.
+    - I've actually mentioned Joanna here on my blog before.
-    - She’s the one who attends Cornell Tech for her Master’s in Connective Media.
+    - She's the one who attends Cornell Tech for her Master's in Connective Media.
     - In her last year too.
 Lucky gal.
-  - Anyways, the reason we’re just a group of two (and that usually never happens with capstone projects but there’s definitely been some exceptions going on with my cohort because they’re trying to accommodate the preferences that us Summer of Code (SOC) students have) is because (1) we’re both SOC students so we’re obligated to work together and (2) I thought I would have to go back home early for further steps in the interview process for the Apple College At Home Advisor position.
+  - Anyways, the reason we're just a group of two (and that usually never happens with capstone projects but there's definitely been some exceptions going on with my cohort because they're trying to accommodate the preferences that us Summer of Code (SOC) students have) is because (1) we're both SOC students so we're obligated to work together and (2) I thought I would have to go back home early for further steps in the interview process for the Apple College At Home Advisor position.
-    - Turns out though I was totally wrong about that last part and I’ll definitely be able to finish the program till the end.
+    - Turns out though I was totally wrong about that last part and I'll definitely be able to finish the program till the end.
-    - **However**, Joanna still has to start going back to school this Wednesday (today) so she’ll only be coming to Fullstack part time from then (now) on.
+    - **However**, Joanna still has to start going back to school this Wednesday (today) so she'll only be coming to Fullstack part time from then (now) on.
     - Most people figured at that point that both of us would have less time to work on the capstone, so it just ended up being the two of us.
-    - Anywhoozies, the point is – it’s a tight situation.
+    - Anywhoozies, the point is – it's a tight situation.
   - I started working on actual code this week for the capstone.
-  - There’s more Interfeud.
+  - There's more Interfeud.
 The Flex students end up winning of course. 🙄
   - A lot of the states (hackathons, projects, students, companies) are basically done now for `Hiredot2`, but time slots still need to be created for the hiring event state and the dragging and dropping feature for students and companies.

 > How I feel my capstone group is like compared to other groups.

 ![CapstoneGroup](https://vignette4.wikia.nocookie.net/parody/images/9/9f/Kevin_and_bob_are_bananas.jpg)

-> And here’s how the home page looks like now for `Hiredot2`.
-There’s obviously more I could show you, but ehhh.
+> And here's how the home page looks like now for `Hiredot2`.
+There's obviously more I could show you, but ehhh.

 ![HiredotHome](https://i0.wp.com/i.imgur.com/d2OfxQX.png)